 - 1. The fees payable for Elaine Buckley's services as Chair of Council were fixed under the secondment agreement with Sheffield Hallam University, not variable according to the number of days actually worked.
 Under the agreement, Ms Buckley (who stepped down as Chair on 4 July 2018) was anticipated to work approximately three days per week to fulfil her role as Chair.
 Ms Buckley's remuneration for 2018-19 disclosed in the table is the fee of £19,417 including VAT payable to the university under the secondment agreement. - 2.
-The fees payable to Christine Elliot as Chair of Council (who was appointed on 1 March 2019) are fixed as a salary of £65,000 per annum and not variable according to the number of days actually worked.
-Under the agreement, Ms Elliot is anticipated to work approximately three days per week to fulfil her role as Chair. - 3.
-The reason why Stephen Cohen's fees were significantly higher than his 2017-18 fees is because he was Deputy Chair of Council from 5 July 2018 to 28 February 2019. - 4.
-Joanne Mussen's term came to an end on 28 February 2019. - As discussed on page 29, these figures relate solely to expenses designated as a benefit in kind by HMRC.
+The fees payable to Christine Elliott as Chair of Council (who was appointed on 1 March 2019) are fixed as a salary of £65,000 per annum and not variable according to the number of days actually worked.
+Under the agreement, Ms Elliott is anticipated to work approximately three days per week to fulfil her role as Chair. - 3.
+Stephen Cohen's fees were significantly higher than his 2017-18 fees because he was elected by the Council to act as the Deputy Chair of Council during the interregnum between Elaine Buckley's decision to step down and Christine Elliott's appointment (5 July 2018 to 28 February 2019). - 4.
+Joanna Mussen's term came to an end on 28 February 2019. - As discussed on page 29, these figures relate solely to expenses designated as a benefit-in-kind by HMRC.